Skip to Main Content

 Publishing Open Access

-Monash researchers can publish papers in key journals, as Open Access, without paying article processing charges by utilising library Read and Publish agreements.
+Monash researchers can utilise library Read and Publish agreements to publish papers Open Access without paying article processing charges (APCs).

 Models of Open Access publishing